 Robin is an intuitive forager.
 His method is to use all of your senses to get to know a plant: sight, touch, smell, and only when you’re 150% sure, to taste.

 The Way of Council is a method for group sharing that empowers people to speak and listen with authenticity and empathy.
 We use it to facilitate meaningful conversations as part of our outdoor team building days and programmes.
+It's a good process you can use for better team meetings.

 It's a warm and sunny day.
 The kettle's boiling on the fire, birds sing and flit about in the trees.